A Surprising Solution for Unity in a Divided World:

 Shane Harper: As a body, community, serving others emotionally and practically, loving and caring about others as Christ did.

 Editor’s Note: Diane Howard has a Ph.D. in Performance Studies and does freelance writing as a journalist for MOVIEGUIDE® and other outlets.
 She can be reached at dianehoward.com.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!